 Instruments taught at camp are: Guitar, Bass, Vocals, Drums, Keyboard.
 This position requires availability from Monday-Thursday, 9:15-10:45am--if you are available Friday that is a plus but not essential.

 Band managers oversee band practice, guide their band through the collaborative process of creating a song by helping the group set goals, giving constructive feedback, and mediating conflicts.
 Band managers are also responsible for setting up equipment, checking levels, and troubleshooting sound problems.
 This is a direct role with campers for non-male volunteers who have provided all required clearances.
 Some bands may have two band managers.

 This position requires availability Monday-Thursday, 10:30am-12:00pm and Friday, 9:15am-12:00pm, plus availability for the showcase on Saturday (from around 3:00 PM – 5:00 PM).

 Camp counselors are needed to work with campers when not in instrument instruction or band practice (assemblies, workshops, lunchtime, drop off/pick up, etc ) and to help with other tasks (resetting rooms, lunch pick-up, snack distribution, etc.) when they are.
 This is a direct role with campers for non-male volunteers who have provided all required clearances.

-Workshop leaders are responsible for designing a curriculum that is appropriate for a younger group (9-12) and an older group of campers (13-18) or two different curriculums for these groups.
+Workshop leaders are responsible for designing a curriculum that is appropriate for a campers ages 10 to 18.
 The workshop should also take into account the campers’ diverse backgrounds, experiences, and interests; if the workshop is music-related, leaders should present a variety of genres, cultures, and eras.